What Is Whiskey Made Of? A Closer Look

 Corn adds natural sweetness and high alcohol, making it key for bourbon.
 Bourbon must have at least 51% corn.
 Barley brings rich, malty notes, adding depth.
 Many Irish distilleries, like those making traditional Irish whiskey, use both malted and unmalted barley.

 The type of grain shapes the whiskey’s character.
-Rye adds bold spicy notes and earthy undertones.
-Wheat makes the spirit smoother and creamier.
-The mash temperature is crucial to get the most flavor from these grains.
+Rye adds bold, spicy notes and earthy undertones, while wheat makes the spirit smoother and creamier.
+The mash temperature is crucial to getting the most flavor from these grains.

 Pure water is also vital.
 The Dungourney River supplies water to Ireland’s Midleton distillery, showing how place affects taste.
-Each grain is processed carefully before becoming part of the signature mash that defines great whiskey.
+Each grain undergoes careful processing before becoming part of the signature mash that defines great whiskey.

 The Art of Grain Selection

 Choosing the right whiskey grains is key to making great spirits.
-Master distillers pick from barley, corn, rye, and wheat.
-Each grain adds its own special touch to the final whiskey.
+Master distillers carefully select from barley, corn, rye, and wheat, each contributing unique characteristics.

-Corn is the star in bourbon, making it sweet.
-It must be at least 51% of the mix to be called bourbon.
-Barley adds depth, rye brings spice, and wheat adds a hint of sweetness.
+Corn, the star in bourbon, imparts sweetness and must make up at least 51% of the mix.
+Barley adds depth, rye brings spice, and wheat provides a subtle sweetness.

 The whiskey malting process is the first step in making whiskey.
 It turns raw barley into malted barley through germination.
 The traditional method of whiskey production starts with soaking barley in water for two to three days.

 Germination makes the grain develop enzymes.
-These enzymes turn starches into sugars that can be fermented.
-The grains are spread on malting floors for about a week.
+These enzymes convert starches into sugars that yeast can ferment.
+The distillers spread the grains on malting floors for about a week.
 Workers turn them to keep the temperature right and prevent clumps.

-Then, the malted barley is dried in a kiln at 70°C to stop germination.
+Then, the malted barley dries in a kiln at 70°C to stop germination.
 Some distilleries add peat to give whiskies their smoky flavor.
-Today, only eight distilleries still malt their own barley, like Balvenie and Laphroaig.
+Today, only eight distilleries, like Balvenie and Laphroaig, still malt their own barley.
 Most use modern methods for better quality.

 After drying, the malted barley is ground.
 This creates a mix of husk, grit, and flour.
 These are key for the mashing process.
 The malting process’s control over temperature, moisture, and timing greatly affects the whiskey’s taste.